structurizr/onpremises/docs/docs/07-data-storage.md

 This is sufficient for a single server installation, but Apache Lucene's search indexes are not designed for concurrent access from multiple processes.
 To run the Structurizr on-premises installation across multiple servers, for high availability, you'll need to use Elasticsearch instead.
 You can use a local Elasticsearch installation, or a service provided by a cloud provider.
-We recommend version 6.8.10 and above.
+Version 6.8.10 and above is recommended.

 ![](embed:Deployment-Example2)